 This was a randomised, double blind, comparative ED-based efficacy trial conducted in two urban EDs.

 What did they do?

-Patients were enrolled during an ED visit for acute musculoskeletal back pain and followed up by telephone at seven days, then again at three months after discharge.
+Dr. David Perna from Back and Body NJ states that patients were enrolled during an ED visit for acute musculoskeletal back pain and followed up by telephone at seven days, then again at three months after discharge.
 The follow-up periods were arbitrarily defined and one could argue that a follow-up further down the line would have been beneficial as non-traumatic lower back pain is often a chronic condition.
 The enrolment was continuous 24/7 during the study period of nine months which is remarkable as this is difficult to achieve in many centres.